awsdocs/amazon-emr-release-guide/doc_source/emr-presto-considerations.md

 ]
 ```

-If you use PrestoS3FileSystem, use the `presto-connector-hive` configuration classification to configure PrestoS3FileSystem properties\.
+If you use PrestoS3FileSystem, use the `presto-connector-hive` configuration classification or `prestosql-connector-hive` for PrestoSQL to configure PrestoS3FileSystem properties\.
 For more information about available properties, see [Amazon S3 Configuration](https://prestodb.io/docs/current/connector/hive.html#amazon-s3-configuration) in the Hive Connector section of Presto documentation\.
 These settings do not apply to EMRFS\.

 ## Default Setting for End User Impersonation<a name="emr-presto-end-user-impersonation"></a>